jgile/vue-csv-import/README.md

 [Demo](https://jgile.github.io/vue-csv-import/)

-Go to the "docs" folder for a working example.
+Go to the "demo" folder for a working example.

 ## Installation